Grindy98/nn-min-sum-decoding/README.txt

 ***                     Steps to build and test project                     ***
 *******************************************************************************

-1. Open Xilinx Vivado and create new project (note: the path to the project should not contain whitespaces)
+1. Either clone locally the repository or extract the archive containing the project (note: make sure that the path to the project does not contain whitespaces as it will affect the next steps)
+2. Open Xilinx Vivado and create new project
-2. Close Xilinx Vivado and open the folder where the project was created
+3. Close Xilinx Vivado and open the folder where the project was created
-3. Copy the file named functions.tcl found in testbench/sv/ and change the first line to the repository path
+4. Copy the file named functions.tcl found in testbench/sv/ and change the first line to the repository path
-4. Open the project using Vivado .xpr file
+5. Open the project using Vivado .xpr file
-5. Check if the project was opened as expected by typing in the tcl console pwd, otherwise change directory until the current folder is the folder where the Vivado project is
+6. Check if the project was opened as expected by typing in the tcl console pwd, otherwise change directory until the current folder is the folder where the Vivado project is
-6. Type: source functions.tcl
+7. Type: source functions.tcl
-7. Type: refresh
+8. Type: refresh
-8. Type: simulate
+9. Type: simulate

 *******************************************************************************